Enhancing HOI Detection with Contextual Cues from Large Vision-Language Models: Experiments

+To evaluate the effectiveness of our proposed ConCue, we compared its performance with \textbf{conventional HOI detection methods} and \textbf{InstructBlip}.

-\textbf{Evaluation Metrics.} During the phase of evaluation, we employed the mean Average Precision (mAP) as a metric.
-Following~\cite{LiaoZLWL022, kim2023relational,dong2022category, kim2022mstr}, to determine whether an HOI triplet prediction is accurate, the criteria we used are as follows: firstly, the Intersection over Union (IoU) values of predicted the human and object bounding boxes must exceed $0.5$ w.r.t. the Ground Truth box; secondly, the predicted HOI classes must be accurate.
+For comparison with conventional HOT detection methods, we employed the mean Average Precision (mAP) as our metric.
+Following the methodologies in~\cite{LiaoZLWL022, kim2023relational,dong2022category, kim2022mstr}, we determined the accuracy of an HOI triplet prediction using the following criteria: first, the Intersection over Union (IoU) values of the predicted the human and object bounding boxes must exceed $0.5$ \emph{w.r.t.} the Ground Truth box; second, the predicted HOI classes must be accurate.

+Empirically, large VLM cannot effectively perform ranking tasks that require ordering multiple predictions.
+For example, LVLM, like InstructBlip, often generates only a single HOI triplet per image.
+This limitation necessitates using top-1 accuracy, which evaluates the correctness of only the first prediction, as the evaluation metric.